Hero for How to Read a Cava Label: Guarda, Reserva, Gran Reserva, and Paraje Calificado

 In Cava, more ageing often means a shift:

-• from fresh fruit to dried fruit
+• from fresh fruit to dried fruit, for example from ripe lemon to dried lemon peel

 • from a straightforward sparkling wine to something with smoother mouthfeel for the mousse